Home

 Beth Collier, WitC Director, participated in and contributed original research to Tim Pottage’s documentary film ‘No Blacks, No Dogs, No Fishing’.

 This is Tim’s first documentary and looks at why more people of colour in the UK do not go fishing or utilise the natural world as much as the general population.
-The narration is partly based upon ‘Black Absence in Green Spaces’ by Beth Collier.
+The narration is based upon ‘Black Absence in Green Spaces’ by Beth Collier.

 We help people make nature a friend rather than being a stranger